Contents

 Whilst conditions like polycystic ovary syndrome (PCOS) or endometriosis can affect egg freezing success rates, egg freezing is often still an effective fertility treatment for these women.

-Before egg freezing, you are put on ovarian stimulation protocols to help increase the egg growth for the month.
+Before egg freezing, you are put on ovarian stimulation protocols to help increase the number of follicles maturing for the month.

-Growth-inducing hormones such as FSH and LH are injected to stimulate the ovaries to produce multiple eggs.
-However, there’s no “one protocol fits all” solution and your body’s response to stimulation may vary.
+Growth-inducing hormones such as FSH (Follicle-stimulating hormone) and LH (Luteinizing Hormone) are injected to stimulate the ovaries to produce multiple follicles and thus, eggs.
+However, there’s no “one protocol fits all” solution, and your body’s response to stimulation may vary, which in turn may affect your success rates.

 In some cases, if your response is lower than expected, there are genetic or blood tests conducted to figure out the cause and personalise the protocol for you accordingly.

 The method used for freezing eggs can also affect success rates.
-Earlier, a slow freezing method was used for preservation, which had lower success rates.
+Earlier, a slow freezing protocol was used to freeze eggs, which had lower success rates.

 The experience and expertise of the fertility clinic and its laboratory staff play a crucial role in determining success rates.